mattgalczynski/eazyest-gallery/trunk/readme.txt

 Tags: media,photo,album,picture,lazyest,image,gallery,easy,exif,subfolders,widget,ftp,upload,schortcode,comment
 Tested up to: 3.5.1
 Requires at least: 3.5
-Stable tag: 0.1.0-beta-1
+Stable tag: 0.1.0-beta-2
 License: GPLv3

 Eazyest Gallery is an easy gallery management plugin featuring folders, subfolders, comments, slideshows, ftp-upload, and many more features.

 == Description ==
-Eazyest Gallery 0.1.0-beta is not yet finished software.
+Eazyest Gallery 0.1.0-beta is alomost finished software, but not quite.
 Please use this version at your own risks, or for test purposes only.

 Eazyest Gallery is the successor to [Lazyest Gallery](http://wordpress.org/extend/plugins/lazyest-gallery/)